Huertz/Module-Challenge-1/assets/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-My motivation is to understand the concepts of HTML Elements
+My motivation is to understand the concepts of HTML Elements.
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 Project was already build, the challenge of this project is a refactor.
 - What problem does it solve?